StydeNet/html/README.md

 In addition of using the facade methods `Alert::message` and `Menu::make`, you can use:

-`alert('this is the message', 'type')`
+`alert('this is the message', 'type-of-message')`

 `menu($items, $classes)`

 ## Access handler

-Sometimes you want to show or hide certain menu items, form fields, etc. for certain users, with this component you can do it without the need of conditionals or a lot of boiler plate code, just pass one of the following options as a field's attributes or menu item values.
+Sometimes you want to show or hide certain menu items, form fields, etc. for certain users, with this component you can do it without the need of conditionals or a lot of boiler plate code, just pass one of the following options as a field attribute or menu item value.

 1. callback: should return true if access is granted, false otherwise.
 2. logged: true: requires authenticated user, false: requires guest user.